 Beginning in 2010, we granted equity awards to our named executive officers as part of the compensation committee's annual review of executive compensation.
-In making these awards, the compensation committee takes into consideration our performance, an evaluation of the expected and actual performance of each executive officer, his or her individual contributions and responsibilities, competitive market data for his or her respective position and market conditions.
+In making these awards, the compensation committee takes into consideration our performance, an evaluation of the expected and actual performance of each executive officer, his or her individual contributions and responsibilities, competitive market data for his or her respective position, as determined with the assistance of Compensia, and market conditions.

-In March and April 2010, the compensation committee granted stock options to our named executive officers in recognition of our performance and each executive officer's individual performance for 2009.
+In January 2012, the compensation committee granted the stock options listed in the table below to our named executive officers in recognition of our performance and each executive officer's individual performance for 2010.
 In determining the size of each executive officer's stock option grant, the compensation committee took into consideration each executive officer's responsibilities, experience, skills and contributions, as well as internal equity, current competitive market data for their respective positions and current market practice.
 The compensation committee also considered the existing equity holdings of each executive officer, including the current economic value of their unvested equity and the ability of these unvested holdings to satisfy our retention objectives.
+Because April of each year is the month in which our compensation program changes are typically made effective, the vesting start dates of options awarded in January 2012 were made retroactive to April 2011.
+These options awards vest in equal monthly installments over a period of four years beginning on the vesting start date.